 Final Assessment-Choose a final task to complete as a CRQ, DBQ or essay using a graphic organizer provided by the teacher.

-Vocabulary-In the story, there are many words that are new to the students and meaningful in a study of life in early America.
-The vocabulary lends itself to the use of "List-Group-Label," or vocabulary being separated into classifications, such as foods, wild animals, and household words.
+In the story, there are many words that are new to the students and meaningful in a study of life in early America.
+The vocabulary lends itself to the use of “List-Group-Label,” or vocabulary being separated into classifications, such as foods, wild animals, and household words.
 The words can then be written on individual cards and classified into the appropriate category.
 This might be accomplished in a center or as a class project, on a bulletin board.
 The students could be involved in choosing the category titles then classifying the words.
-An effective means of defining the words is for each student to be responsible for the definition, a sentence using the vocabulary word and a picture illustrating the use of the word.
-A simple poster works well for this task.
-Vocabulary pages may be part of the journal.

-Journal Writing-At the beginning of this unit, each student will be given a journal specific to this piece of literature.
-In it will contain pages to record the setting and characters, pages for drawing pictures and responding to the literature and questions which are to be answered by exploring web sites which have been book marked on the Internet.
-The latter will provide the students with a way to explore at their own pace in order to enhance their knowledge of this period in history.
-Response questions for each chapter may include Decision Making, using a question such as, "What was the most important lesson Laura learned in this chapter?", Complex Thinking Skills, using a statements such as "The ' big woods' was a good place to grow up.
-List three reasons why you agree or disagree with this statement," or a Problem Solving question such as " In what other ways could Laura's family have gotten this product (food)?
-Was it possible in the 'big woods' in 1850?"
-Students will be given as much help as they need, both individually and as a whole class, to complete the tasks in the journal.
-In many cases, students may be asked to work alone, with a group or with partners to accomplish the tasks.
-An assessment of the journals will be done by the teacher, periodically, to assure the completion of the tasks.
+Response questions for each chapter may include Decision Making, using a question such as, “What was the most important lesson Laura learned in this chapter?”, Complex Thinking Skills, using a statements such as “The ‘ big woods’ was a good place to grow up.
+List three reasons why you agree or disagree with this statement,” or a Problem Solving question such as ” In what other ways could Laura’s family have gotten this product (food)?
+Was it possible in the ‘big woods’ in 1850?”

-Shared Reading-The story may be shared with the students in several ways, but in each case the reading is done with the teacher or another student, since much of the text is too difficult for many third grade students to read independently.
+The story may be shared with the students in several ways, but in each case the reading is done with the teacher or another student, since much of the text is too difficult for many third grade students to read independently.
 Students may be assigned a partner to share the reading together, students may be divided into groups and read with an adult, or the class may listen to the chapter being read by the teacher, following along in the book.
 In the event that centers might be used, the story could be recorded on a tape.

-Class Experiences-The unit provides many opportunities for meaningful, hands-on experiences.
+The unit provides many opportunities for meaningful, hands-on experiences.
 A list of such possibilities includes: a visit to a modern dairy farm, making butter and baking cornbread, a classroom visit from a maple syrup producer or local logger, building a scale-model of a log cabin, dressing in early American clothing in order to make a class photo album, making a class quilt from scraps of wrapping paper or following the directions to produce an early American toy, such as a doll.
 The possibilities are endless and varied.

-Ongoing Class Project- An important part of this story is the changing of the seasons and how it effected the life and work of an early American family.
-As the book progresses, a classroom record, in the form of a large "cycle of the seasons" might be displayed and updated as the students discuss the events in the story.
+An important part of this story is the changing of the seasons and how it effected the life and work of an early American family.
+As the book progresses, a classroom record, in the form of a large “cycle of the seasons” might be displayed and updated as the students discuss the events in the story.
 Another ongoing project, used for class discussions and responses to the literature might be a graphic organizer or chart pointing out the comparisons of early American and modern day life.

-Writing Projects-At the outset of this unit students will be informed that Laura Ingalls Wilder has chosen to share with her readers, the many and varied skills that were required to be self-sufficient in early America.
 The students will be instructed to choose a skill that they find in the story and one that is of particular interest to them.
 They will then need to learn the steps to accomplishing this task, from the book and from further research.
-Students will be taught the use of a graphic organizer, appropriate for this task of writing a "how-to essay.
+Students will be taught the use of a graphic organizer, appropriate for this task of writing a “how-to essay.
 It will be modeled and practiced with the students.
 The students will become acquainted with the vocabulary necessary to writing this type of essay.
-Next, the students will practice a first draft of an essay, then they will edit, revise and complete the final copy of their essay.
-The sharing might be in the form of a class book or an oral reading to the class.

-Research of Early American Skills- The research for the essay project might be done in the classroom, school or public library, interviews of family members or local artisans, by visiting a local museum or historical site, and by doing research on the Internet.
+The research for the essay project might be done in the classroom, school or public library, interviews of family members or local artisans, by visiting a local museum or historical site, and by doing research on the Internet.
 Several appropriate web sites are listed in the Technology section.
 Through the use of centers for this unit, students would be afforded the time to do the research.

 Include rubric(s)